thehir0/dotw/README.md

 (4) Play button will send you to Game Screen and allow to play the game itself.

-(5) Show the starter deck of cards.
+(5) Show all possible card list.

-(6) Show information about widgets you met during the game.
+(6) Show information about all enemies widgets.

  ### Login page: